KirkAVoss/kv-capstone/README.md

 For historical salary information, I plan on pulling data from hoopshype.com.

 ## How will I present my work?

 I'd still prefer to create a web-app, but working with some web-based technology last week reminded me of why I often avoided it in the past.
 But I think selecting the player, and producing a career-arc plot (with comparisons) would be a neat feature.
 If I am far enough along, I may try to do a web-app, but I suspect that I will make slides.

+**Visualizations**
+-   Career arc plots (win shares versus season) against replacement level performance
+-   Individual stats versus average at position
+-   Career arc versus similar (or selected player)

 ## Potential Problems

-I suspect that the changing landscape in the *post-Warriors* meta will make predicting by position more difficult, as positions seem to matter much less.
+I suspect that the changing NBA landscape in the *post-Warriors* meta will make predicting by position more difficult, as positions seem to matter much less.
 I want to avoid manually classifying players as much as possible (like calling Kevin Durant a "shooting big,"" or try to force unicorn Kristaps Porzingas into a mold).
 One solution might be to ignore position, but as the NBA converges to a wing-centric meta (big 2s, regular 3s, and stretch 4s), that will prove difficult.

 A related issue is the increased pace of place from the early nineties to present day (which is still slower than some of the pre-nineties paces).
 This makes using individual stats problematics.
 Because of more possessions in the 60s, players had more opportunities to score, rebound, or collect assists.
-This makes generational comparison different (e.g., Oscar Robertson's triple double season in 1962 is not the same as Russell Westbrook's in 2017).
+This makes generational comparison different (*e.g.*, Oscar Robertson's triple-double season in 1962 is not the same as Russell Westbrook's MVP season in 2017).

 Other potential problems include the impact of the three-point line on scoring, which makes historical data suspect.
 The NBA did not introduce the three-point line until 1979.
 Further, the NBA adjusted the three-point range in the 1994/95 season and the following three seasons.
 Given the explosion of three point shots in recent years, I will likely limit training to the 1998 season and beyond.
 That limitation will also help curtail generational differences.